| Hometown | Civilian Occupation |

 Seymour Miller was born in the Delaware Hospital in Wilmington, Delaware, on the afternoon of October 25, 1919.
 He was the fourth and youngest child of Nathan Miller (a furniture merchant, c.
 1884–1967) and Anna Miller (née Schultz, c.
 1884–1934).
 His parents were Jewish immigrants from Russia, now U.S. citizens.
 His father and uncles operated a furniture business, Miller Brothers, at 9th and King Streets.
 He had three older siblings: Howard Aaron Miller (who also served in the U.S. Army during World War II, 1906–1994), Richard Miller (1908–1988), and Rosalie Shirley Miller (later Goldman, 1909–1996).

 When Miller was born, his family was living at 612 North Broom Street in Wilmington.
 It appears that the Miller family purchased a house at 703 North Broom Street (currently Mealey Funeral Home) on June 19, 1925.
-Regardless, they were living at that address at the time they were recorded on the census on April 9, 1930.
+Regardless, they were living at that address at the time they were recorded on the census in April 1930.
 Miller began attending Wilmington High School in February 1932.
 Although he was just 12 years when he began high school, Miller repeatedly made the honor roll.
 He had his bar mitzvah at Adas Kodesch (then located at 6th and French Streets) on October 29, 1932.

 He is likely the Seymour Miller mentioned in a February 18, 1934, article in The Delmarva Star who was elected vice president of the new Wilmington Young Judea club.
 The following month, Miller’s mother died on March 26, 1934.
 He was 14 years old.